Dryburgh Abbey, or at least what remains of it, lies a short distance from the Scottish Borders village of St Boswells.

-However, Dryburgh is unusual in so much as what remains are the domestic quarters rather than the church itself, giving us a valuable insight into the lives of the monks who lived and worshiped there.
+However, Dryburgh is unusual in so much as what remains are the domestic quarters rather than the church itself, giving us a valuable insight into the lives of the monks who lived and worshipped there.

 The white robed monks were Premonstratensians, originally from northern France but probably came to Scotland from what is now Northumberland in northern England.

-The Warming House, or calefactory was well named, it was the only place where the canons were allowed the luxury of a fire.
+The Warming House or calefactory was well named, it was the only place where the canons were allowed the luxury of a fire.

 There were a number of architectural changes made to the building over the years; for example, in the fourteenth century, the windows on the ground floor were enlarged causing the fireplace to be moved to the opposite wall.

 No further major alterations were made and the room retains its appearance to this day.

 A short walk through a barrel-vaulted passage takes you to the novices’ day room where the novice master would give instructions to the new members of the order.